currently from the studio

 Hosted by Jurnets Crypt Members Club.

 Winter residency @studiowildern, in Norfolk.
-Mermaid Purse Flag, experimenting how to show work outdoors = bored of white walls.
+Mermaid Purse Flag, experimenting how to show work outdoors.

 On going drawing series- drawing everyday.

 Imagining a future ocean.
 Seaslugs and Nudibranches.

 I have been working on a range of sculptural editions.
 You can see them here.

 Solo exhibition at Anteros Arts, Norwich.